janteskeredzic/SCADA-System-Simulation/README.md

-Source, hex and elf file for my personal College(University) SCADA simulation project.\n Software used for simulation Proteus 8.\n
+Source, hex and elf file for my personal College(University) SCADA simulation project.
+Software used for simulation Proteus 8.

-Code handles inputs and outputs, control of relays and voltage reading.\n
+Code handles inputs and outputs, control of relays and voltage reading.

-Graded 9/10.\n
+Graded 9/10.